nguyenkhois/code-template-generator/README.md

 * Component generation.
 * User asset generation.

-You have more choices for your frontend development.
+You build your own and have more choices for your frontend development.
 It makes your life easier. (^_~)

 ### Screenshot
 ![Demo](./assets/screenshot.gif)